Import Source: Joomla

 Rhône Wines

-MEMBERS ONLYRunning up a 12-inch (30-cm) wide, rock, one-sided staircase with no handrails from one terrace to another, all more than 30% sloped, I pause to capture my balance, which has now shifted behind me as the 45 lbs.
-(20 kg) of Syrah grapes in my plastic bin-backpack pulls me downhill.
-Sweat is pouring from my head,
+Running up a 12-inch (30-cm) wide, rock, one-sided staircase with no handrails from one terrace to another, all more than 30% sloped, I pause to capture my balance, which has now shifted behind

 An Enology Education: Tips from the Pros